 Over the counter drug store arch supports often relieve minor foot pain but they do not correct the function of your feet.
 If all you need is additional cushioning or slight support, arch supports may be enough for you.

-However if you are suffering with chronic foot pain that just won’t go away, you probably have a significant biomechanical problem and will likely require custom made foot orthotics to relieve your pain long term.
+However if you are suffering with chronic foot pain that just won’t go away, you may have a more significant biomechanical problem which may require custom made foot orthotics to relieve your pain long term.
 Biomechanical orthotics work to eliminate the specific causes of your symptoms, so that your feet may operate more naturally and efficiently.
 This will lead to a reduction or total elimination of your symptoms.
 This is especially true if you are standing for long periods during the day, or are very active other sports.

 (289) 242-FOOT * Guelph (519) 823-1450 * Milton (289) 242-3668 * email@example.com